Koodattu/voice-guided-imaging/README.md

 2. Transcription and Translation with Whisper:
 transcribe_and_translate: Uses Whisper to transcribe and translate the audio file.

-3. Processing with GPT-2:
+3. Processing with LLM:
-process_with_gpt2: Takes the transcribed text and uses GPT-2 to generate a command based on the input text.
+process_text: Takes the transcribed text and uses a LLM to generate a command based on the input text.

 4. Push-to-Talk Functionality:
 Uses the pynput library to detect when the 'r' key is pressed and released to start and stop recording.